Exam 2

 ||||

-pathways release energy
+pathways require energy

-reactions couple with ATP synthesis
+reactions couple with ATP synthesis.

 🗑